MicrosoftDocs/Hololens/hololens/hololens-best-practices-experiences.md

 #### Provisioning package

-1. Make sure the provisioning package (.ppkg) is copied to the root of a USB drive, only packages at the root will be applied and if multiple packages are present these will be applied sequentially.
+1. Make sure the provisioning package (.ppkg) is copied to the root of a USB drive, only packages at the root are applied and if multiple packages are present these are applied sequentially.
 1. Plug in the USB drive with the provisioning package during the Out of Box Experience (OOBE)’s “first interactable moment” (i.e., the hummingbird screen for HoloLens 2).
-1. When the device is ready to be provisioned, a prompt will automatically open with the provisioning page.
+1. When the device is ready to be provisioned, a prompt automatically opens with the provisioning page.
 1. Wait for provisioning to be complete.
-1. The specified experience above will then be automatically loaded.
+1. The specified experience above is then automatically loaded.

 For updates with a provisioning package, it's recommended to reflash the device using Advanced Recovery Companion (ARC) and apply a new provisioning package with your specific configurations for any updates.

 #### Mobile Device Management – Microsoft Intune

 1. Autopilot requires internet access and one of the following options must be used to establish internet access
-    1. Connect the device with Ethernet using a USB-C to Ethernet adapter for wired internet connectivity and HoloLens 2 will complete the Autopilot experience automatically.
+    1. Connect the device with Ethernet using a USB-C to Ethernet adapter for wired internet connectivity and HoloLens 2 completes the Autopilot experience automatically.

 > [!NOTE]
 > Wi-Fi network is also possible as part of the Out of Box Experience (OOBE) however more interaction is required to get Wi-Fi setup for your device.

-2. The device will automatically start the Out of Box Experience, which shouldn't be interacted with once the internet connection is established.
+2. The device automatically starts the Out of Box Experience, which shouldn't be interacted with once the internet connection is established.
 The device may restart during the OOBE but allow the process to finish before interacting with the device.
-1. When the OOBE process is complete the device will automatically load into the visitor profile single app experience if set up as dictated above.
+1. When the OOBE process is complete the device automatically loads into the visitor profile single app experience if set up as dictated above.

 For updates using Mobile Device Management – Microsoft Intune, follow the steps set out in [Installing, updating or removing required apps](/mem/intune/apps/apps-add#installing-updating-or-removing-required-apps).